volhaleusha/Data-Science-Nano-Projects/README.md

 + [ML Charity: EDA, Model Tuning and Blend](https://github.com/volhaleusha/Data-Science-Portfolio/tree/master/Machine%20Learning/ML%20Charity).
 In this project, I apply supervised learning techniques and an analytical mind on data collected for the U.S. census to help CharityML identify people most likely to donate to their cause.
 I will first explore and preprocess the data into a workable format.
 I will then evaluate several supervised learners and consider which are best suited for the solution.
 Afterwards, I will optimize the models selected and present it as a solution to CharityML.

 + [Prediction of Flavanoid content in wine](https://github.com/volhaleusha/Data-Science-Portfolio/tree/master/Machine%20Learning/Predict%20Alcohol%20Content).
 Built Linear Regression model to predict alcohol and flavanoid content in wine using pandas and numpy.
 Compared performance of this model to SkLearn model.

-+ [Deep Learning Specification on Coursera](https://www.coursera.org/specializations/deep-learning): (in Python, including Keras and Tensorflow).
-[Certificate](https://www.coursera.org/account/accomplishments/specialization/LDHQRBD65FV6).
-As part of specification completed following projects (my solutions for this specific specialization can not be publicaly posted in GitHub due to Coursera honor code):
-   - Cat classifier using logistic regression
-   - 2-class classification neural network with a single hidden layer for Planar Dataset
-   - Built Deep Neural Network step by step implementing layers in numpy and applied it on Cat vs non-cat Dataset
-   - Improving Deep Neural Network: parameter tuning, optimization, batch normalization
-   - Built Convolutional Neural Network step by step implementing layers in numpy
-   - Implemented a fully functioning ConvNet using TensorFlow on SIGNS dataset
-   - Implemented Residual Network in Keras
-   - Car Detection with YOLO model
-   - Art Generation with Neural Style Transfer
-   - Built Recurrent Neural Network step by step implementing layers in numpy
-   - Implemented a model that uses an LSTM to generate music, etc.

-#### Matlab

-+ [Machine Learning Course on Coursera](https://www.coursera.org/learn/machine-learning/home/welcome) (in MatLab).
-[Certificate](https://www.coursera.org/account/accomplishments/certificate/CLFDDYW7B9DR).
-My solutions for this specific specialization can not be publicaly posted in GitHub due to Coursera honor code.
-Course includes projects on building linear regression, logistic regression, recommender system, neural network, support vector machine, dimensionality reduction and anomaly detection.

 ### Statistics